SPAAM-community/AMDirT/docs/source/how_to/convert.md

 > ⚠️ _The header, and present columns etc. should match exactly that on AncientMetagenomeDir, only rows may be removed._

-To generate sample sheets of the support pipelines, you can run the command (an example being a filtered `ancientmetagenome-hostassociated_samples_warinnersamplesonly.tsv` table):
+To generate sample sheets of the support pipelines: open a terminal (activating software environments if necessary, see [AMDirT Installation Page](https://github.com/SPAAM-community/AMDirT/)), and there you can run the following command (an example being a filtered `ancientmetagenome-hostassociated_samples_warinnersamplesonly.tsv` table):

 ```bash
 mkdir samplesheets/